vsoch/boxes/README.md

-# The Linux Box Generator
+# Boxes: The Linux Box Generator

 Sometimes you just need to write ludicrous things inside of a a Santa or Unicorn box.
 Do you know [Confucius](https://en.wikipedia.org/wiki/Confucius)?
 I'm definitely a fan!